 In the Andean community San Miguel de Viso a group of women recover a vital space for their people: the community tree nursery.
 With ingenuity they confront the challenges brought by climate change and water-related hazards in an area where agriculture is the core livelihood.

-“I would like my community to be wooded to allow a better quality of life, because I understand from the internet that trees call for rain.” says Jessica Villagomez, a community member in San Miguel de Viso.
-Her concern for water availability is shared by many communities high in the Peruvian Andes.
+Jessica’s concern for water availability is shared by many communities high in the Peruvian Andes.
 The situation in the Peruvian countryside is increasingly challenging due to changes in weather patterns, degradation of natural resources, and increased risk from extreme events.

 San Miguel de Viso, is located in the San Mateo district, Huarochirí province, and provides an example of this situation.
 Community members mainly sustain themselves through small-scale agriculture (followed by livestock and commerce), in an inherently sustainable way.
 Still, the quantity and quality of water available to them has been seriously affected by the loss of the glaciers that formerly fed their water supply and this has been further worsened by changing rainfall patterns, and pollution, natural and artificial, from activities such as mining.

 Additionally, the community has repeatedly been affected by landslides in the Mayo ravine, causing loss of crops, damage to water supply canals, reduction of pasture for animals, and blocking access roads.
 The latter is particularly challenging since it results in the isolation of the community – putting their food security at serious risk and eroding their overall quality of life.